 Don’t Correct From the Stage

 This is critical for me as I don’t want to break the intensity of whatever I’m doing.
 I always allow other leaders who are not teaching to make a correction with a disruptive child.
 There are, however, some techniques I’ve used from the stage that help if I sense a disturbance in the force.
-These are just great teaching techniques in general and you may see the repeated as we getting into the actual presentation part of making children’s church better:
+These are just great teaching techniques in general and you may see them repeated as we get into the actual presentation part of making children’s church better:

 “Music is the space between the notes” – Claude Debussy.
 Sometimes, I will suddenly stop talking and freeze my body movement – like I’m taking a long pause.
 Every child will turn their attention to me and become very quiet themselves.
 Silence is just as important as the noise of me talking.

 “Do you want to know a secret?” – The Beatles.
 Everyone wants to hear a secret.
 Suddenly speaking in a whisper can gain the attention of everyone in the room.
-Why? because they all want to hear what you are saying.
+Why?
+Because they all want to hear what you are saying.
 Especially if you stop what you’re saying, look both ways as if you’re being cautious about who hears you, then begin whispering.

 Use Their Name

 “… You just call my name…” – James Taylor.
 Kids love to hear their name (when they’re not in trouble).
 I will use the child’s name in the story or lesson I’m teaching.
 For example: let’s say I’m telling a story and the child’s name is, Connor. “…It was time for school and Sally didn’t know what to tell her teacher.
 As Sally was on her way to school wondering what to do, she bumped into her friend, Connor.
 And she so badly wanted to ask Connor what he thought.
 But, she was too embarrassed…” Now Connor, who might be talking to his friend, has stopped to find out what’s going to happen with a boy having the same name…